GenericMappingTools/gmt/doc/rst/source/datasets/remote-data.rst

 Optionally, you can append _\ **g** or _\ **p** to specifically get the gridline-registered or pixel-registered version (if they both exist).
-If *reg* is not specified then the behavior depends on whether you are making a plot or processing/extracting a subset of a grid:
+If *reg* is not specified then the behavior depends on whether you are making a plot or processing/extracting a subset of the data:

     - For plots we will return the pixel-registered version unless only the gridline-registered file is available.
     - For grid processing modules we will return the gridline-registered version unless only the pixel-registered